I'm Honey!

 On his travels, he would never forget to remember his 14 grandchildren and five daughters-in-law with gifts.
 I still have a ring from Egypt.
 He gifted me with storybook dolls from around the world that my mother threw away when I left for college.
 And bottles of french perfume that I dabbed daily on myself starting as a young girl.

 I get tears in my eyes when I write about him, this grandfather of mine.
 More than anything because I want to shower him with thanks and kisses for showing me how to take a big bite out of life!
+His journeys were a source of inspiration for my own travel experiences.
 He was a grand role model.

 For those of you who want to dip your painted toes in the water but are afraid, I would love to be your role model.